WP-Cassify/wp-cassify-develop/readme.txt

 = 1.6.0 =
 * New admin interface with metaboxes.
 * Fix Bug multi-select fields if network activated.

+= 1.6.1 =
+* Email notifications when user account is created.

 == Upgrade Notice ==